 Please visit my Kriya Library

 Below I have listed my favorite yoga, mindfulness, scientific, Buddhist and meditation books.
 Click the link on the book title and get the review of each book below.
-I`ll add more to the list soon!
+I will add more to the list soon!

 Books on philosophy and yoga: